hanaloop/hanaeco-onprem-template/documentation/docs/index.md

-# Deploying hanaeco
+# Deploying Hanaeco

-## Pre-requisite
+## Prerequisite

 The following are software required for deploying the system:

 - `git`
-- a text editor
 - `docker`
+- A text editor

+Additionally:

-In addition, when using cloud-based IDP such as Auth0 relevant account and keys are required.
+- If using a cloud-based Identity Provider (IDP) such as Auth0, you will need a valid account and API keys.
-And to use chatbot, an OpenAI API key is needed.
+- To enable the chatbot feature, an OpenAI API key is required.
+By default, the chatbot is disabled (HL_DISABLE_GENAI=true).

-## Installation & Startup
+## Installation & Quick Startup

+The installation is just cloning the

-1. Clone this repo
+1. Clone this repository

     ```bash
     git clone <repository_url>
     cd <repository_directory>/scripts
     ```

-2. Modify the configuration as specified in the following [configuration](#configuration) section
+2. Modify the settings as described in the [Quick Configuration](#quick_config) section.
-3. Run command `services-up.sh` on a unix based system or `services-up.bat` on windows
+3. Start services
+  - On Unix-based systems: `services-up.sh`
+  - On Windows:`services-up.bat`

+> On the first startup, set IMPORT_FILE_PATTERN=. to load seed data.
+The initial data load may take up to 3 minutes.
+> After seeding is complete, reset IMPORT_FILE_PATTERN to an empty value to avoid re-importing.

+## Quick Configuration

+At a minimum, configure the following in `.env.docker-compose-onprem`.
+- `DBDATA_LOCATION_ROOT`  Absolute path for PostgreSQL persistent storage
+- `STORAGE_LOCATION_ROOT` Absolute path for file storage (requires write access)
+- `SEED_DATA_CONNECTORS_LOCATION` Absolute path for the connector seed data.
+The seed data is used by the GenAI service.

+And services-up.sh/bat
+- `CIPHER_KEY` The cyphyer key for encryption/decryption
+- `DB_PASSWORD`= The DB password

-## Configuration
+## Full Configuration

-Modify `/scripts/.env.docker-compose-onprem` file according to your environment:
+Most configuration is handled via the `.env` files:
+  - [`scripts/.env.docker-compose-onprem`](../scripts/.env.docker-compose-onprem): Main Docker Compose and service configuration.
+  - [`scripts/.env.docker-server`](../scripts/.env.docker-server): Backend server configuration (database, Auth0, ML, etc).
+  - [`scripts/.env.docker-web`](../scripts/.env.docker-web): Web application configuration (API URLs, NextAuth, etc).

+Some sensitive values (such as `OPENAI_API_KEY`, `CIPHER_KEY`, and `DB_PASSWORD`) can be set either directly in the `.env` files or passed as environment variables when starting the services.
+For security, it is recommended to pass secrets as environment variables rather than hardcoding them in files.

+### Shared configuration `/scripts/.env.docker-compose-onprem`

-- `AUTH0_ISSUER_URL`  The IDP provider's URL
+- `AUTH0_ISSUER_URL`  Auth0 IDP provider URL
-- `AUTH0_AUDIENCE`  The IDP provider's audience
+- `AUTH0_AUDIENCE`  Auth0 IDP audience
-- `AUTH0_SECRET`  The IDP provider's secret key
+- `AUTH0_SECRET`  Auth0 IDP provider's secret key
-- `AUTH0_CLIENT_ID`  The IDP provider's client ID
+- `AUTH0_CLIENT_ID`  Auth0 IDP provider's client ID
-- `AUTH0_CLIENT_SECRET`  The IDP provider's client secret
+- `AUTH0_CLIENT_SECRET`  Auth0 IDP provider's client secret
 - `SEED_DATA_CONNECTORS_LOCATION` The absolute path to the seed data connectors folder, e.g. on windows `C:\Users\username\hanaeco-onprem-template\hanaeco-seed-data-connectors`
-- `ECOLOOP_WEB_IMAGE` The Hanaeco web server docker image name with the proper version
+- `ECOLOOP_WEB_IMAGE` The Hanaeco web server docker image (with version)
-- `ECOLOOP_SERVER_IMAGE` The Hanaeco backend server docker image name with the proper version
+- `ECOLOOP_SERVER_IMAGE` The Hanaeco backend server docker image (with version)
 - `DBDATA_LOCATION_ROOT`  The absolute path where the database (Postgres) persistent files are stored
 - `STORAGE_LOCATION_ROOT` The absolute path where the updated file will be stored (need full write access)
-- `ECOLOOP_ML_IMAGE`  The Hanaeco machine learning docker image
+- `ECOLOOP_ML_IMAGE`  The Hanaeco machine learning docker image (with version)
-- `OPENAI_API_KEY` The OpenAI key for chat
+- `OPENAI_API_KEY` The OpenAI key for chat features (optional)
 - `DB_PASSWORD` The password to be used for initial db creation.
 This needs to be the same password as used in the DATABASE_URL in .env.docker-server

-Modify `/scripts/.env.docker-server` file:
+### Backend server configuration `/scripts/.env.docker-server`

 - `JWT_SECRET` The secret key for JWT token if you want to use JWT for authentication
 - `DATABASE_URL` The database connection string.
 The default value is `postgresql://ecoloop:password@postgres-onprem:5432/ecoloop-onprem?schema=public&connection_limit=25`.
 Make sure to change the password to the one specified in .env.docker-compose-onprem

 ## Starting and stopping Hanaeco

+Prior starting the applications, make sure all the ports are available: 80 (http), 5432 (postgres)

+The scripts are located in `/scripts` folder

 ### On a unix based system

 #### Start
-Prior starting the applications, make sure:
-1. All the ports are available: 80 (http), 5432 (postgres)

 Go to `/scripts`